 So, There You Have It – Exactly What We Did To Gain 10,000 Followers on Instagram

 We’ve shared some hard truths and some (hopefully) helpful tips here with you, to help you to grow your Instagram account.
-We purposefully documented all the things we stopped doing, started doing, and switched up which enabled us to get 10,000 Instagram followers.
+We purposefully documented all the things we did to enable us to get 10,000 Instagram followers.

 If there is one thing you take away from this whole blog post, let it be this: Instagram is a SOCIAL NETWORK.
 It makes sense that those who use it to be social, i.e. by sharing photos on it regularly, engaging existing and new followers with genuine comments, and spending time utilising all aspects of the app, are the ones who will grow the most.